zuhlke/engineering-posts/drafts/limit-your-line-length.md

 # Accessibility

 Accessability is an important consideration in software development not just when we talk about end users.
-Shorter lines are easier to read for people with visual impairments.
+Shorter lines can aid individuals with visual impairments to read code more comfortably, especially when using larger font sizes.
 However, accessibility is about all of us, regardless of our visual abilities.
 Your own long lines may come back to haunt you while fixing a bug on a notebook during a train ride, during a presentation, or resolving a merge conflict in split view.